-- Nutraceuticals/Supplements that are pharmaceutical grade - Proteins, molecules, and raw materials for pharmaceutical manufacturing - Compounding pharmacies, contracted research, and small batch manufacturing - Stem cell, plasma, blood banks - Medical devices and tools
+- Nutraceuticals/Supplements that are pharmaceutical grade - Proteins, molecules, and raw materials for pharmaceutical manufacturing - Compounding pharmacies, contracted research, and small batch manufacturing - Stem cell, plasma, blood banks - Medical devices and tools great ambassadors when recruiting prospects.

-TherapeuticsMD and Sancillo & Company are experiencing business success and stable growth.
-They are solid corporate citizens of Palm Beach County and will make great ambassadors when recruiting prospects.
 The products they manufacture tie in with the area's population as well as one of FAU's pillars - Aging.
 TherapeuticsMD has over 100 employees.
 Its niche is women's health related products available by prescription only.
 Pre-natal and post-natal vitamins and hormone replacement therapies are important to a woman's health and aging process.
-Similarly, Sancilio produces pharmaceutical grade supplements and will be expanding into moresophisticated products that improve the quality of life and the aging process.
+Similarly, Sancilio produces pharmaceutical grade supplements and will be expanding into more sophisticated products that improve the quality of life and the aging process.